Tekki/onedrive-perl/README.md

 ## Features

-OneDrive-Perl is a backup client for OneDrive, i.e. a program that mirrors all the changes on your cloud drive to a local machine, using the [Graph API](https://developer.microsoft.com/en-us/graph/) and obviously written in [Perl](https://www.perl.org).
+OneDrive-Perl is a backup client for OneDrive, i.e. a program that mirrors all the changes on your own or on shared drives to a local machine, using the [Graph API](https://developer.microsoft.com/en-us/graph/) and obviously written in [Perl](https://www.perl.org).
 It is allowed to crash, but not to lose a single operation.
 It doesn't perform a two-way synchronization (and probably will never do).

 The next steps are:
   * ~~support for remote items (files and folders shared with me)~~